 Why Do You Need an Education Blog?

-Supplementary education services including Teachers Pay Teachers are big business that continues to show growth with multiple types of opportunities available.
+Supplementary education services, including Teachers Pay Teachers, are big business that continues to show growth with multiple types of opportunities available.
 As a teacher, you have an array of resources and advice to disburse to other educators, students, and others interested in education.
 There’s no easier way to communicate with others than blogging.
 According to the Bureau of Labor Statistics, the education industry employs over 3.5 million people.
 Every day someone types a search query searching for information or resources.
-With an education blog and a bit of attention to search engine optimization (SEO), you can reach many around your neighborhood, your state, and around the world using minimal efforts.
+With an education blog and a bit of attention to search engine optimization (SEO), you can reach many around your neighborhood, your state, and around the world using minimal effort.

 Benefits of Blogging

 For TpT sellers, a blog helps potential buyers see you as an authority and helps you build a relationship with the people who purchase your products.
-Your blog also gives you the opportunity to show how you use the products you’ve created in your classroom and how they can use it in their classroom.
-Blogging also provides a sharing place for information, advice, and a setting for conversations within your industry.
+Your blog also gives you the opportunity to show how you use the products you’ve created in your classroom and how they can use them in their classroom.
+Blogging also provides a sharing place for information, advice and a setting for conversations within your industry.
 It’s a place to discuss issues and practices on your mind.
 It’s where classroom experiences are shared and reflected upon.
 It’s a place to support, offer guidance, and find collaboration.
 Blogging is a platform to promote your school and yourself through writing.
 It’s a place to show buyers you are an authority and builds trust when deciding whether or not to purchase your products.

 How to Start an Education Blog

-Before the actual set up and creation of a blog take a moment to determine what you want out of your blog.
-Who will be reading it and what’s of interest to them?
+Before the actual setup and creation of a blog, take a moment to determine what you want out of your blog.
+Who will be reading it, and what’s of interest to them?
 Allow these answers to steer you towards the style and layout that works for your needs as well as the blog’s topic focus.